-Gallaher Hall, Mount Union's health and medical sciences facility, houses the Physician Assistant Studies Program, Bachelor of Science in Nursing Program, and Doctor of Physical Therapy Program.
+Gallaher Hall, Mount Union's new health and medical sciences facility, houses the Physician Assistant Studies Program and Bachelor of Science in Nursing Program as well as a potential Doctor of Physical Therapy Program slated for launch in the fall of 2015 pending the appropriate approvals.
 The approximately 41,000-square-foot state-of-the-art facility features an operating simulation room, exam rooms, skill labs, a conference room, tiered and regular classrooms, expansion space, a courtyard and faculty offices.
 Named for the late Dr. Charles S. Gallaher '25, the facility is connected by a walkway to the south end of Bracy Hall, the University's natural sciences facility.